Jefferson County, Colorado: Sheriff's office

 The Jefferson County Sheriff is an oldest elective office in Jefferson County (along with Clerk and Recorder, Assessor and Treasurer) and among the first popularly elected offices in Colorado, established in 1859 with the first Sheriff, Walter Pollard, elected on January 2, 1860.
 Its office holders over the course of over 150 years have included some of the most noted law enforcement officers in Colorado history.

 The Jefferson County Sheriff's Office responded to the 1999 Columbine High School massacre, and investigated it together with the F.B.I.
-The Sheriff's Office received backlash after it was revealed the agency had the perpetrators Eric Harris and Dylan Klebold in and out of custody prior to the shooting.
-After the shooting Sue Klebold sued the Sheriff's office for failing to prevent their son from carrying out the Columbine High shootings.
+The Sheriff's Office (under then sheriff John P. Stone) received backlash after it was revealed the agency had the perpetrators Eric Harris and Dylan Klebold in and out of custody prior to the shooting.
+After the shooting, Sue Klebold sued the Sheriff's office for failing to prevent her son from carrying out the Columbine High shootings.
 According to a "notice of intent to sue" filed by Susan and Thomas Klebold, county officials were "reckless, willful and wanton" in the way they handled a 1998 police report about Eric Harris' Internet ravings.

 This lawsuit was dismissed along with several others pertaining to the shooting.

 The current county sheriff is Regina "Reggie" Marinelli.
 She was elected in 2022 and became the first woman to do so in county history and became the first Democrat to hold the office in nearly a century.
 She previously worked in the county Sheriff's Office for over 30 years.